ecmwf/metview-python/docs/auto_examples/odb_scatterplot_binning.rst

     #

     # ------------------------------------------------------------------
-    # Description: Demonstrates how to generate a scatterpot from ODB
+    # Demonstrates how to generate a scatterpot from ODB
     # using binning.
     # ------------------------------------------------------------------

     import metview as mv